 In broad terms, this book is concerned with aspects of grammar.
-Grammar is traditionally subdivided into two different but interrelated areas of study morphology and syntax.
+Grammar is traditionally subdivided into two different but inter-related areas of study - morphology and syntax.
 Morphology is the study of how words are formed out of smaller units (called morphemes), and so addresses questions such as 'What are the component morphemes of a word like antidisestablishmentarianism, and what is the nature of the morphological operations by which they are combined together to form the overall word?'
 Syntax is the study of the way in which phrases and sentences are structured out of words, and so addresses questions like 'What is the structure of a sentence like What's the president doing? and what is the nature of the grammatical operations by which its component words are combined together to form the overall sentence structure?'
-In this chapter, we begin (in §1.2) by taking a brief look at the approach to the study of syntax taken in traditional grammar: this also provides an opportunity to introduce some useful grammatical terminology.
-In the remainder of the chapter, we look at the approach to syntax adopted within the theory of Universal Grammar developed by Chomsky.
+In this chapter, we take a look at the approach to syntax adopted by Chomsky.

-1.2 Traditional grammar
+1.2 Universal Grammar

 Within traditional grammar, the syntax of a language is described in terms of a taxonomy (i.e. classificatory list) of the range of different types of syntactic structures found in the language.
 The central assumption underpinning syntactic analysis in traditional grammar is that phrases and sentences are built up of a series of constituents (i.e. syntactic units), each of which belongs to a specific grammatical category and serves a specific grammatical function.
 Given this assumption, the task of the linguist analysing the syntactic structure of any given type of sentence is to identify each of the constituents in the sentence, and (for each constituent) to say what category it belongs to and what function it serves.
+For example, in relation to the syntax of a simple sentence like:

+(1) Students protested vehemently

-For example, in relation to the syntax of a simple sentence like: it would traditionally be said that the sentence consists of two constituents (the word students and the word protested), that each of these constituents belongs to a specific grammatical category (students being a plural noun and protested a past-tense verb) and that each serves a specific grammatical function (students being the subject of the sentence, and protested being its predicate).
-The overall sentence Students protested has the categorial status of a clause which is finite in nature (by virtue of denoting an event taking place at a specific time), and has the semantic function of expressing a proposition which is declarative in force (in that it is used to make a statement rather than, for example, ask a question).
-Accordingly, a traditional grammar of English would tell us that the simplest type of finite declarative clause found in English is a sentence like (1) in which a nominal subject is followed by a verbal predicate.
-Let's briefly look at some of the terminology used here.
+it would traditionally be said that each of the three words in the sentence belongs to a specific grammatical category (students being a plural noun, protested a past tense verb, and vehemently an adverb) and that each serves a specific grammatical function (protested being a predicate, students being its sole argument and functioning as the subject of protested, and vehemently being an adjunct - i.e. an expression which provides additional information about the time, place or manner of an event).
+The overall sentence Students protested vehemently has the categorial status of a clause which is finite in nature (by virtue of denoting an event taking place at a specific time), and has the semantic function of expressing a proposition which is declarative in force (in that it is used to make a statement rather than e.g. ask a question).